Homeart is crime

 In March 2024, the Ombudsman found this to be a human rights violation.
 The State Revenue Service ignored him. -->

-I asked the State Revenue Service to write off the penalties.
-They said: we need a decision from the Prosecutor General.
-I asked the Prosecutor General.
-He said: the law does not cover your situation. -->
+I asked the State Revenue Service to write off the penalty.
+They can only do that on a decision from the Prosecutor General.
+So I asked the Prosecutor General. -->

 If this is how Latvia treats a citizen who declared everything, paid everything, and hid nothing — what message does it send to everyone else?